-The scholarship for qualified employees is a tax-exempt, lump-sum payment of EUR 400.
+The scholarship for qualified employees is a tax-exempt lump-sum payment of EUR 400.
 The scholarship of the same sum is awarded to all those who meet the conditions.

 In order to receive a scholarship for qualified employees, you must have at least five years of employment history by the date on which you complete the qualification.